Tbrennan6/IcelandicNow/blog/2025-6-17_how-to-order-food.md

 Example 2: Get ég fengið ostborgara með litlan skammt af frönskum? - (Can I get a cheeseburger with a small order of fries?)

 ## Ingredients
 Not to be confused with a side dish, some dishes or foods can be specified by their ingredients.
 This can become important if the restaurant offers multiple ways of preparing a dish or if you are making a modification.
-This is done with the *með* but the dative.
+This is done with *með* and the dative case.

 Example 1: Get ég fengið vatnsglas með sítrónu? - (Can I get a glass of water with a lemon?)\
 Example 2: Get ég fengið lasanjað með rjómaosti? - (Can I get the lasagne with cream cheese?)\